Otto von Bismarck: Socialism

-Yet, notwithstanding these strategies, Bismarck did not completely succeed in crushing socialism.
-Support for the SDP increased with each election.
+Despite these strategies, Bismarck did not succeed in crushing socialism.
+Support for the SDAP increased with each election.

 Foreign policies

 One of the secrets of Bismarck's success was his careful in-depth study of the national interest of all the other states.
 He thereby avoided the pitfall of misunderstandings that led to conflicts.
 Even more important he identified opportunities whereby the national interest of another state was congruent to that of Germany, and a deal could be achieved to the benefit of both.

 Summarizing Bismarck's mastery of diplomacy, Jonathan Steinberg argues: